rackerlabs/otter/README.md

   schema on an existing Cassandra instance.
 - `make teardown-dev-schema` will attempt to remove a development schema from an existing Cassandra instance.
+- `make clear-dev-schema` first removes any existing development schema, then re-installs a fresh schema.